Multi-cueing: teaching the habits of poor readers27 Replies

 I was a bit sad that the article started off saying that “the ‘reading wars’ have been reignited”, as I’m not interested in war with anyone.
 I just want teachers to be given the skills and resources they need to teach all but a tiny minority of children to read and spell, confidently and well, on their first attempt.
 But I guess in the media it has to bleed to lead.

 It was lovely that the article discussed the successful use of an explicit, synthetic phonics program with the Preps at Westgarth P.S., one of my local schools.
-Nothing is so powerful as a good example (2017 update: I understand their Preps all finished last year able to read).
+Nothing is so powerful as a good example.

-My quote in the article doesn’t entirely make sense, sorry, everyone (cognitive memory and horsepower?), but oh well, that’ll teach me to better prepare quotes for journalists.
-I was trying to make the point that absolute beginners and strugglers have to use almost all their cognitive horsepower just to get words off the page.
+When learning to read, absolute beginners and strugglers have to use almost all their cognitive horsepower just to get words off the page.

 Teachers encouraging “multi-cueing” (a term used widely in my local schools, also called “the three-cueing system”, or “searchlights” in the UK), often distract children from the vital early task of building their decoding skills, and encourage the habits of weak readers, not strong readers.

 Strong readers and spellers internalise and automatise the links between words’ sounds and their spellings, and eventually can convert speech to print and print to speech at lightning speed without conscious effort.
 It’s only weak readers who have to guess from pictures, context, syntax or anything else.
 Context, syntax etc. come into play after a word is identified, in comprehending the text.

 Whose three-cueing system?

 Dr Marilyn Jager Adams is an internationally-regarded expert on literacy-learning, and author of the landmark book “Beginning to Read: Thinking and Learning about Print”.